kuhchung/kuhchung.github.io/pages/armory/progression.md

 Bowgun: see above
 Longsword and Switch Axe: Sorry they are so garbage I wouldn't even use them at this point

+---

+### Rathalos Without Plate

 Rathalos (upgrade to jaggi/barroth.
-See about skipping the piece that costs a plate.)

-Lagiacrus, more gunner than blade.
-Blade is skippable.
+Skip the gloves which requires the plate.)

 ---